htho1/linux-utils/README.md

-miscellaneous little programs for my linux system
+miscellaneous programs and things for my linux system